 Call 911 Now (your child may need an ambulance) If

 - For any of the following symptoms of anaphylaxis, see FIRST AID.
-Anaphylaxis usually starts within 20 minutes, and always by 2 hours following a sting.
+Anaphylaxis most often starts within 20 minutes.
+It always starts by 2 hours after a sting.

 - Hoarseness, cough or tightness in the throat or chest

 - Speech is slurred